Celebrating London’s unique mix of old and new

 How do we ensure an approach for development that allows the city to absorb and facilitate growth whilst retaining its heritage?

-A year-round programme showcases the most sympathetic and innovative approaches taken with the capital’s many listed buildings, major areas of regeneration and the successful juxtaposition of old and new.
-It examines how the industry can harness London’s heritage to create attractive and financially viable schemes, and debates whether current regulations and planning procedures are supporting development and heritage concerns alike.
+A year-round programme examines how the industry can harness London’s heritage to create attractive and financially viable schemes, and showcases the most sympathetic and innovative approaches taken with the capital’s many listed buildings, major areas of regeneration and the successful juxtaposition of old and new — celebrating heritage in a growing and fast-changing city.